OpenMD/OpenMD/QUICK_START.md

 - aqueousIons - some salt water boxes showing how to run with Li-Song-Merz 12-6 and 12-6-4 models for ions
 - argon - simple liquid argon boxes using Lennard-Jones potentials
 - bond-order - demonstration files for testing bond orientational order parameters in different structures
 - builders - demonstrations of how to create initial structures using the builder codes.
-See the [README.md](samples/builders/README.md) and [runMe.in](samples/builders/runMe.in) files in this directory
+See the [README.md](samples/builders/README.md) file in this directory
 - fluctuating - samples for various fluctuating charge models (tip4p-fq, DR-EAM)
 - gbljtest - test cases showing how to include Gay-Berne (ellipsoids) and Lennard-Jones models in the same simulation
 - graphene - models for graphene sheets and nanoporous graphene membranes